MauroCE/PersonalWebsite/content/home/ramblings.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Rants"
+title = "Rambling"
-subtitle = "Tutorials, courses and, of course, rants."
+subtitle = "Tutorials, courses and various other rambling. "

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format